grnet/kamaki/docs/man/kamaki.rst

 file commands
 **************

 * append                Append local file to (existing) remote object
 * cat                   Print remote file contents to console
 * copy                  Copy an object from container to (another) container
 * create                Create a container
 * delete                Delete a container [or an object]
 * delgroup              Delete a user group
 * delmeta               Delete metadata from account, container or object
 * delpermissions        Delete all permissions set on object
 * download              Download remote object as local file
 * group                 Get groups and group members
 * hashmap               Get the hash-map of an object
 * info                  Get detailed info for account, containers or objects
 * list                  List containers, object trees or objects in a directory
 * manifest              Create a remote file of uploaded parts by manifestation
 * meta                  Get metadata for account, containers or objects
 * mkdir                 Create a directory
 * move                  Copy an object
 * overwrite             Overwrite part (from start to end) of a remote file
 * permissions           Get read and write permissions of an object
 * publish               Publish the object and print the public url
 * purge                 Delete a container and release related data blocks
 * quota                 Get quota (in KB) for account or container
 * setgroup              Set a user group
 * setmeta               Set a piece of metadata for account, container or object
 * setpermissions        Set permissions for an object
-* setquota          Set new quota (in KB) for account or container
+* containerlimit set    Set new quota (in KB) for account or container
 * setversioning         Set versioning mode (auto, none) for account or container
 * sharers               List the accounts that share objects with current user
 * touch                 Create an empty object (file)
 * truncate              Truncate remote file up to a size
 * unpublish             Unpublish an object
 * upload                Upload a file
 * versioning            Get  versioning for account or container
 * versions              Get the list of object versions

 test commands (hidden)